 “This was because of his unshakeable beliefs and his abiding determination that power and the powerful should be held to account.”
 (Scoop)

 Even at the age of 83 Tony Benn hadn’t lost his edge.
 He was still campaigning he said, although not for by-elections.
-In the following impassioned speech he talked about the value of education to inform people of what is really happening so that they can make changes to stop history repeating itself.
+In an impassioned speech (video no longer available), he talked about the value of education to inform people of what is really happening so that they can make changes to stop history repeating itself.
 He spoke about the damage done during the Thatcher years and freedoms lost.
 Now he urges us all to use both the flame of anger against injustice and the flame of hope to spur us into action to repair that damage and restore the hard-won dignity of freedom from slavery we once enjoyed.

 March 09, 2014